 An estimated 50 percent of instream large wood comes from landslides on forested slopes.
 Heavily forested watersheds grow trees up to 500 or even 1000 years old.
 Western Oregon, Washington, and California salmon streams are built on this architecture of large woody debris.
 Unfortunately, a clearcut landslide dumps massive amounts of sediment and, unsurprisingly, very little wood into rivers.
 Landslides on clearcut slopes are much larger and more frequent than slides on forested slopes.
 In fact, studies show that landslides occur up to 24 times more frequently after an area has been logged.
 Moreover, the sediment loads dumped into streams by a clearcut landslide often channelize rivers, impair water quality and either wipe-out or bury existing logjams.

-Landslides on clearcuts destroy spawning habitat by smothering spawning gravel with fine sediment.
+Human-caused landslides on clearcut slopes destroy spawning habitat by smothering spawning gravel with fine sediment.
 Sedimentation also reduces the available rearing space for juvenile salmonids by burying cobble and filling rearing pools.
 When sediment fills pools and creates broader, shallower channels, it deprives salmonids of vital overwintering habitat, disrupts feeding and rearing, and exacerbates stream temperature problems.
+By entombing juvenile salmon and steelhead embryos, this activity prevents the recovery of threatened species.

 - Improve habitat complexity for listed Species such as Oregon Coast Coho